Cathy Saldaña: Career

 Saldaña is the owner and managing director of pdp + Architecture PH, a firm she founded in 1992.
 In 2010, she was a director and part owner of ArcoGroup, Inc., but later shifted her focus to her own practice in 2018.
 She is a partner in the Philippines branch of Weave Collaboration Partner, an architectural outsourcing company and also serves as CEO for Collaboration Authority, an engineering and architectural services company based in Makati, Philippines.

 Aside from being an advocate for women in the field of architecture, Saldaña is also focused on sustainability and is a certified Green Building Professional by the U.S. Green Building Council (USGBC).
 Her practice remains at the forefront of sustainable architectural design in the Philippines.

 Her commitment to advancing women in the industry lead her to co-chair the Women's Leadership Initiative-Philippines.
 Additionally, Saldaña was selected by the United Architects of the Philippines (UAP) to be the Philippine correspondent to the Union of International Architects Women in Architecture Committee (UIA WIA) and was elevated as a UAP Fellow in April 2019.
 Additionally, PDP Architects with her leadership, is recognized as one of the few women-led architectural firms in the Philippines, overseeing a large number of female-led projects.

 Notable projects

 Cathy’s notable projects include the Drift Beach Club in Dumaguete, I-Land Residences in Cloverleaf, Seda Lio in El Nido, Palawan.
 Additionally, she has been involved in airport projects for Ayala Land, and various projects by Marriott Hotels.
 Her project, the Diamond Tower in Damosa Land, Davao City was awarded Best Architecture Design for an Office Tower from the 2019 Philippine Property Awards.

 Personal life

 In 2016, Cathy married Alex Siegel in Cambridge, Massachusetts.
-She currently resides in Makati with her adoring husband and two Golden Retrievers, Smith and Wesson.
+She currently resides in Makati with her husband and two Golden Retrievers, Smith and Wesson.